benkay86/nom-tutorial/README.md

 [Nom](https://github.com/Geal/nom) is a wonderful parser combinators library written in Rust.
 It can handle binary and text files.
 Consider it where you would otherwise use a regular expression or Flex and Bison.
 Nom has the advantage of Rusts's strong typing and memory safety, and it is often more performant than alternatives.
 Learning nom is a worthwhile addition to your Rust toolbox.

+Nom has continued to evolve.
+When I wrote this tutorial, nom version 5 was hot new stuff.
+At my latest check nom is at version 7.1!
+Unfortunately, due to time constraints, **this tutorial is not actively maintained.**  However, please feel free browse, as some of these older concepts may still be helpful for learning the latest and greatest version of nom.

 ## Rationale

 Nom's official documentation includes trivially simple examples (e.g. how to parse a hexadecimal RGB color code) and very complicated examples (e.g. how to parse json).
 When I first learned nom I found a steep learning curve in between the simple and complex examples.
 Furthermore, previous versions of nom, and most of the existing documentation, use macros.
 From nom 5.0 onward macros are soft-deprecated in favor of functions.
 This tutorial aims to fill the gap between simple and complex parsers by parsing the contents of `/proc/mounts`, and it demonstrates the use of functions instead of macros.